- Servings: 4

 - Heat ghee in the cooker, add clove, bay leaf, cumin, cinnamon and both black and green cardamom; sputter for few seconds, add onion, stir fry on high flame for about 4-5 minutes or until it gets translucent, add mutton stir fry it about 3-5 minutes.

 - Add hot water; close lid and bring to full cooking pressure, reduce to lower heat and cook for 15-20 minutes.
-Allow cooker to cool.
+Allow cooker be cool.

 - Add Garam masala powder and ghee; transfers it to serving bowl decorate with chopped mint leaves and sliced onion.